What is a CT scan?

 What is involved with a CT Scan?

 Some CT scans require an injection of contrast medium, which shows up on the CT image and enables the Radiologist to identify areas more clearly.
+If you have allergies, diabetes, kidney disease or asthma, or are pregnant, please discuss this when you make your appointment and with the CT staff.

 The appointment generally takes about an hour.